kpavlov/kpavlov.github.io/content/post/2017-03-07-app-development-top-down.md

 Webapp functional end-to-end testing with test data can be done by web developers.

-System integration testing is usually done together by QA team and employs both web and back-end developers.
+System integration testing is usually done by QA team and employs both web and back-end developers.
 It usually covers complex interaction scenarios between front-end and back-end.

-Common tool used for system integration testing is Selenium.
+Common tool used for system integration testing is [Selenium](http://www.seleniumhq.org).
 Sometimes it is also necessary to develop some extra tools for direct access to underlaying data and external system emulators (test doubles).
 And often the team will end up designing a custom test DSL to simplify writing this kind of tests